 However, since this is a cheap stake earphone, there are a few dislikes, even at a regular consumer perspective.

-- First, there is no blinking light when the earphone is operating and connected with a phone – this will make you confused if your earphone is on or off unless you look on your phone.
+- First, the blinking light isn’t visible when the earphone is operating and connected with a phone – this will make you confused if your earphone is on or off unless you look on your phone.

 - Second, even though this is a one-piece earphone, the sound leak is really really bad, perhaps due to its plastic and open design, making your music be heard by the one beside you.